adambiser/agk-steam-plugin/readme.md

 # AGK Steam Plugin

-A plugin to give basic steam_api.dll access to games developed using AppGameKit's Tier 1 system.
+A plugin to give basic steam_api access to games developed using AppGameKit's Tier 1 system.

+This plugin currently has Windows 32-bit and Windows 64-bit versions only.

 ## Getting Started